 Any car accident can be catastrophic, upending victims’ lives and disrupting long-term family plans premised on the good health and the anticipated success of every family member.
 It can be especially difficult knowing that the accident in which you were injured was easily preventable if the other driver had simply abstained from taking medication that impaired his or her ability to drive or asked someone else to drive.

 At Slater & Zurz, we know how devastating it can be when you or a loved one suffers severe or even permanent injuries from an accident that didn’t have to happen.
 Whether the injured victim is the family breadwinner or a young child whose full potential has been cut short by someone else’s carelessness, the tragedy may affect the entire family for more than a generation.

-We have offices in five convenient locations in Akron, Canton, Cleveland, Columbus and Cincinnati.
+We have offices in five convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.
 If none of our offices is convenient for you, we will meet with you anywhere in Ohio.
 As one of our firm members recently noted, “We have done more interviewing of clients at kitchen tables than in our law offices.”

 Our overriding goal is to help injured victims recover from their injuries and rebuild their lives to the fullest extent possible.
-If you’ve been injured in an accident, contact our team to schedule a free consultation with a personal injury attorney with experience in drug-related crashes.
+If you’ve been injured in an accident, contact our team to schedule a free consultation with our car accident lawyer with experience in drug-related crashes.
 We’ll evaluate your claim, answer all your questions, and let you know what we believe is your best path forward.
 If we take your case, we’ll handle everything free of charge unless and until we win for you.